Reproducible-Science-Curriculum/publication-RR-Jupyter/_episodes/04-archiving.md

 * Publishers, and the publishing industry, knows how to deal with them.
 * Practically every scholar knows how to deal with them.

+> ## CrossRef versus DataCite
+>
-While DOIs on the surface all look the same, some expectations for their associated metadata (and [programmable APIs](http://citation.crosscite.org/docs.html) differ based on the issuing DOI registrar (often referred to as "type of DOI").
+> While DOIs on the surface all look the same, some expectations for their associated metadata (and [programmable APIs](http://citation.crosscite.org/docs.html) differ based on the issuing DOI registrar (often referred to as "type of DOI").
 In scholarly publishing and communication, the most frequently encountered DOI registrars are [CrossRef](https://www.crossref.org) (issues almost all scientific paper DOIs, works with publishers) and [DataCite](https://datacite.org).
 The latter is used for all kinds of "other" research products, including data, software, source code, and preprints.
+{: .discussion}